 Feeling sexy can be a monumental task during the hormonal ups and downs of pregnancy and postpartum.
 Not only is feeling sexy possible during this time, but it’s important.
-Sexual intimacy produces oxytocin–the “love” hormone–but sexual intimacy also requires oxytocin for lubrication.
+Sexual intimacy produces oxytocin–the “love” hormone, but sexual intimacy also requires oxytocin for lubrication.
 Without that feeling of love and adoration–for yourself as much as your partner–sex can feel labor-intensive (no pun intended) and anti-climactic.
 Now let’s be clear–that “feeling” of love and adoration is not usually our baseline state when we’re running on three, maybe four hours of sleep and intervals of diapers and crying.
-BUT, it is possible to learn to cultivate your own sex drive after baby, and harness your hormones for pleasure, as long as you’re willing to take a few preliminary steps.
+BUT, it is possible to learn to cultivate your sex drive after baby and harness your hormones for pleasure, as long as you’re willing to take a few preliminary steps.

 1. Tending to your nutrition

-Hate to say it but caffeine, alcohol, and sugar are sex saboteurs.
-These substances provide instant gratification to our fatigue, stress, and fluctuating emotions, but ultimately further scramble the hormones that were out of whack to begin with.
+Hate to say it, but caffeine, alcohol, and sugar are sex saboteurs.
+These substances provide instant gratification to our fatigue, stress, and fluctuating emotions, but ultimately further scramble the hormones that were out of whack, to begin with.

 If you have identified this as an area of need, get help.
 Enroll your partner in the morning to make breakfast and play with the little one while you eat.
 After baby’s bedtime, prep the next day’s meals for yourself.
 Have carrots and apples and peanut butter and hummus on-hand and ready to go.
 Eating enough to feel satisfied, but not so much you feel bloated happens when you’re present with your food.
 Turn off the TV, put down your phone, and the 5-10 minutes you have to yourself can actually feel like enough.
 For a more extensive understanding of the hormone-food connection, check out Woman Code by Alisa Vitti.
 Balanced blood sugar is the foundational step to being able to feel anything other than NEED.
-When your basic need of sustenance is met, you can get on to feeling what you WANT.
+When your basic need for sustenance is met, you can get on to feeling what you WANT.

 2. Tending to your sleep

 The good news is, you can practice deep rest in a few minutes.
 Longer is better, but doing the practices is what really counts.
 Start by feeling your breath.
 This simple check-in can immediately restore a sense of ease.
-You are, after all, entirely dependent on oxygen, and in a heightened stress or deep fatigue state, oxygenation tanks.
+You are, after all, entirely dependent on oxygen and in heightened stress or deep fatigue state, oxygenation tanks.
 Breathe in and out slowly five or six times.
 Then bring attention to your body — your bones, your muscles, your skin.
 Where are you gripping?
 Where are you numb?
 Does your body want movement?
 Water?
 A gentle stretch?